Aylesham: District Council

 Dover District Council is the District Authority for Aylesham.
 An electoral ward in the same name exists.
 The Dover District Council Ward of Aylesham, includes Nonington and had a total population of 4,905 at the 2011 census.
-Services provided include; elections, housing, parks and open spaces, cemeteries, disabled facilities grants, planning, licensing, council tax collections, waste and recycling etc.
+Services provided include: elections, housing, parks and open spaces, cemeteries, disabled facilities grants, planning, licensing, council tax collections, waste and recycling.

 Parish Council

 Aylesham Parish Council is the lowest tier of local government, responsible to the civil parish of Aylesham.
-The Parish Council operates in a former Doctors Surgery in Dorman Avenue South, Aylesham, which has over the years been satirically coined 'The White House' due to it being a white building and the administrative office of the Parish Council.
-The official name of the building is 'Aylesham House'.
-As well as being the Parish Council Offices, Aylesham Heritage Centre also operate in 'Aylesham House'.
-Services provided by the Parish Council include; allotments, grants, recreation grounds, parks, children's play areas, playing fields, youth provision and other general services.
+The Parish Council operates in a former doctors' surgery in Dorman Avenue South, which has over the years been satirically coined The White House due to it being a white building and the administrative office of the Parish Council.
+The official name of the building is Aylesham House and also houses Aylesham Heritage Centre.

+Services provided by the parish council include: allotments, grants, recreation grounds, parks, children's play areas, playing fields and youth provision.
 As the most local council in all the tiers of government, parish councils have the right to be consulted on planning and licensing matters.
-Aylesham Parish Council was a major stakeholder in the Masterplan of the Aylesham Development.
-Monthly meetings are held every second Thursday of the month (excluding August) and the council has three committees; Finance, Audit & Personnel, Recreation & Facilities, Planning, Environment & Transport.
+It was a major stakeholder in the Masterplan of the Aylesham Development.
+Monthly meetings are held every second Thursday of the month (excluding August) and the council has three committees; Finance, Audit & Personnel, Recreation & Facilities, Planning, and Environment & Transport.

 Poetry

-Kay Sutcliffe, the wife of a striking miner at Aylesham, wrote the poem Coal not Dole, which became popular with the Women Against Pit Closures groups across the country and was later made into a song by Norma Waterson.
+Kay Sutcliffe, the wife of a striking miner at Aylesham, wrote the poem "Coal not Dole", which became popular with the Women Against Pit Closures groups across the country and was later made into a song by Norma Waterson.

 Sport and leisure

 Walks

 The village is on the Miner's Way Trail.
 The 27-mile circular trail links up the coalfield parishes of East Kent, passing through or near the villages of Goodnestone, Wingham, Ash, Eastry, Betteshanger, Tilmanstone, Elvington, Snowdown and Nonington.

-Whilst not passing directly through Aylesham, the North Downs Way (northern section) passes directly by Aylesham Cemetery (1.2 miles south-west to the village) on the B2046 Adisham Road.
+Whilst not passing directly through Aylesham, the northern section of the North Downs Way passes directly by Aylesham Cemetery (1.2 miles south-west to the village) on the B2046 Adisham Road.
 This trail can be accessed from Aylesham by various footpaths, fields, byway (road) and bridleways.
 There is a bus stop at the cemetery, where the North Downs Way passes by.